MCTgroupB/Team-members-bio/README.md

 ### Dmitry Vasilev

-**Acoustical Engineer and Musician**
+Acoustical Engineer and musician.
 Recent graduate with a M.Sc. in acoustics and a passion for music.
 By participating in the MCT programme I aim to gain more knowledge about music technology and further strengthen my knowledge of musical programming and applications of machine learning in sound design and music cognition.

 dmitryscen@gmail.com